Ezku/ezku.github.io/README.md

 #### Information Networks, Aalto University School of Science, 2008–

+- Multidisciplinary studies including ICT, business and humanities
 - Major in Business Networks
 - Bachelor's thesis on applying software architectural thinking within an agile workflow
+- Served as toastmaster for the Information Networks' student guild, Athene, in 2011-2013

 ### Portfolio